 Fear effects last up to 1 minute, and are breakable.
 After that the mob retains its hate-list and runs back into the fray to annoy you again.

 Another 'Fearful' thing to note: There are some mobs that you can't seem to fear no matter how hard you try.
-If so, try using this oft-forgotten Drain Psychic and you may succeed after that.
+If so, try using this oft-forgotten Drain Abilities and you may succeed after that.
 Thanks Deng!

 Should I Mongo!?
 Should I not?

 Every Enforcer should be watchful before engaging any mob in any environment.
 He/She/It should also be extremely careful with the use of Mongo!, as it can make or break a team.
 Let me give you some examples:

 Enforcer is in a crowded room inside IS fighting a well-pulled, single mob.
 He Mongo!s and draws 5 Adds and gets the whole party killed.

 ==> Learn your Mongo! radius and watch your minimaps for mob distances.

 The team is overrun by 6 Hecklers trained onto them.
 Enforcer Chain-Mongos!, shields up and allows the tanking/healing machinery to get started.
 Meanwhile, teammates mezz the 5 'free' Hecklers and allows the Doc to heal fast enough after the tank's shields go down.

 ==> Well timed Chain-Mongos! can save the day.

 The team in Example #2 has killed 1 Heckler and is proceeding to kill off the others.
 Suddenly, the SLoobie Shade 'accidentally' attacks the wrong Heck and draws aggro.
 What should the Enforcer do?